Dynamics of memory B cells and plasmablasts in healthy individuals: Results

 \subsection{Scheme for inferring B cell population dynamics from noisy data}

 Our goal is to infer a probabilistic dynamical model, $P_{\rm dyn}$, to describe the evolution of the size of B cell clones over long times.
 We focus on two cell types: memory B cells and memory-derived plasmablasts.
 A summary of our model assumptions informed by their known biology is illustrated by Fig. \ref{fig:scheme}a,b.
-Memory B cell clones emerge from affinity maturation, with rate $s$ and initial size $n_0$.
+Memory B cell clones emerge from affinity maturation, with mean rate $s$ and average initial size $n_0$.
 They then follow stochastic dynamics subject to random environmental fluctuations.
 Mathematically, their clone sizes are described by a Geometric Brownian Motion (GBM), following \cite{desponds2016fluctuating, bensouda2023inferring}, see Methods.
-In that model, the size of each clone is subject to random fold-changes over a typical timescale $\theta_m$.
-Overall, these changes tend to decrease the size of clones, which decay with characteristic time $\tau_m$.
+In that model, the size of each clone is subject to random fold-changes over a typical timescale $\theta_m$, which we refer to as the fluctuation time.
+Overall, these changes, which can be caused by cell proliferation, death and differentiation, tend to decrease the size of clones with characteristic time $\tau_m$, called decay time.
 We chose that model because it is the simplest possible model for stochastic growth and decay, but also because it predicts power-law distributions of clone sizes \cite{desponds2016fluctuating}, consistent with experimental observations \cite{weinstein2009high, mora2018quantifying}.
 Within this framework, the exponent of the power law of the cumulative size distribution, $\alpha$, is linked to the dynamical parameters $\theta_m$ and $\tau_m$ through the relation $\alpha=2 \theta_m / \tau_m$.

 Memory cells can differentiate into plasmablasts with rate $\rho$, providing a rapid response against pathogens encountered in previous infections.
-After differentiation, plasmablast dynamics is also subject to environmental fluctuations and decay, which can be modeled by a GBM with fold change timescale $\theta_p$ and decay time $\tau_p$, similarly to memory cells.
+After differentiation, plasmablast dynamics is also subject to environmental fluctuations and decay, which can be modeled by a GBM with timescales $\theta_p$ and $\tau_p$, similarly to memory cells.
 The model we use to describe the dynamics of plasmablast repertoires combines the contributions of the GBM with a source of new cells from memory B cell differentiation (see Methods).